webdriverio/webdriverio/packages/wdio-firefox-profile-service/README.md

 WDIO Firefox Profile Service
 ============================

-You want to run your Firefox browser with a specific extension or need to set couple preferences?
-Selenium allows you to use a profile for the Firefox browser by passing this profile as `base64` string to the `firefox_profile` property in your desired capabilities.
+You want to run your Firefox browser with a specific extension or need to set a couple preferences?
+Selenium allows you to use a profile for the Firefox browser by passing this profile as `base64` string to the `moz:firefoxOptions.profile` property in your desired capabilities.
 This requires building that profile and converting it into `base64`.
 This service for the [wdio testrunner](https://webdriver.io/docs/clioptions) takes the work of compiling the profile out of your hand and lets you define your desired options comfortably from the `wdio.conf.js` file.

 To find all possible options open [about:config](about:config) in your Firefox browser or go to [mozillaZine](http://kb.mozillazine.org/About:config_entries) website to find the whole documentation about each setting.
 In Addition to that, you can define compiled (as `*.xpi`) Firefox extensions that should get installed before the test starts.